glennmatlin/FIFE_manuscript/wopr/main.typ

 Design patterns that harden systems include structured argumentation (claim–evidence–warrant), red‑team prompts that probe for inconsistencies, and periodic “strategy check‑ins” where agents restate objectives and constraints.
 When appropriate, limited tool use (document retrieval with citations) can improve verifiability, though it must be logged and bounded.
 These measures improve resilience against adversarial prompts, data poisoning, and overconfidence without over‑indexing on failure‑mode taxonomies.

+=== Economic, Financial, and Business Implications of Wargaming

 = Methodology
 We conducted a structured literature review following Kitchenham’s SLR phases and PRISMA reporting guidance.
 We searched Google Scholar, arXiv, and Semantic Scholar using three Boolean queries, deduplicated by DOI, and screened title/abstract before full‑text review.
 Our final set of #num_papers papers was extracted into a CSV for quantitative counts and qualitative theme coding.